What Is a Nutraceutical Merchant Account?

 “In high-risk merchant underwriting, clarity equals credibility.
 The more precise your disclosures, the smoother your approval.”

-Chargebacks are one of the biggest reasons why nutraceutical merchants get their accounts shut down or they have to accept strict reserve terms.
-While chargebacks are common in high-risk verticals, there are ways that can help you reduce them and protect your merchant account.
+Chargebacks are one of the biggest reasons why nutraceutical merchants get their accounts shut down, or they have to accept strict reserve terms.
+While chargebacks are common in high-risk verticals, some ways you can help reduce them and protect your merchant account.

 Nutraceutical businesses often face chargebacks for reasons like